Last updated: December 2025

 1. Applicability Thresholds:

-Subject to certain entity-level and data-level exemptions, this law applies to any individual or legal entity doing business in the State of Connecticut or producing products or services targeted to Connecticut residents (consumer), that during the preceding calendar year, controlled or processed either:
+Subject to certain entity-level and data-level exemptions, this law applies to any individual or legal entity doing business in the State of Connecticut or producing products or services targeted to Connecticut residents (consumer), that during the preceding calendar year, meets one of the below three criteria:

-- 100,000+ Connecticut consumers' personal data (excluding payment transaction data); or
+- Control or process 35,000+ Connecticut consumers' personal data (excluding payment transaction data);

 2. Key Definitions: